What is Hysteroscopy?

 Upon discharge, you are advised not to have intercourse for at least 7 days to avoid the risk of infection.
 Please follow-up with our office on the date instructed.

-Fertility clinic NYC New Hope Fertility is among the top fertility clinics in the US brings together a team of world-class, top fertility specialists that are committed to bring you the best of tomorrow’s IVF treatment, today.
+Fertility clinic NYC New Hope Fertility aims to be among the top fertility clinics in the US.
+We bring together a team of world-class, fertility specialists that are committed to bringing the best of tomorrow’s IVF treatment, today.
 Our extensive experience with customized, minimal stimulation IVF treatments and personalized IVF protocols allows us to create successful IVF treatment options, that can only be made in the best infertility clinic in NYC.